xn--nding-jua/X86-on-X32/README.md

 Take care, that you place the necessary libraries to the folder "qemu/lib" on the thumbdrive.
 As the system only has 64MB of RAM, I decided to put all libs on the thumbdrive instead of the initramfs.

+When you called "copyfiles.sh" there will be some helpful scripts that can be called from the Linux on the X32:
+* prepare.sh -> creates the library-symlink and mounts the swap-file
+* startqemu.sh -> starts QEMU using SDL2 and DirectFB
+* startqemuvnc.sh -> starts QEMU using VNC-backend
+* startvnc.sh -> starts VNC-Viewer on local-address
+* stop.sh -> unlinks the library-symlink and disables the swapdrive

+## Some pitfalls
+* SDL is working only for versions 2.0.1 up to 2.0.5.
+Version 2.0.5 is not compiling under modern systems.
+You have to edit the Makefile after the compilation has begun.
+Remove the option "-Werrordeclaration-after-statement" from the EXTRA_CFLAGS and restart the make-process.
+Then SDL will compile without errors

 ## Used third-party software
 * DirectFB in Version 1.7.7 (https://github.com/deniskropp/DirectFB/tree/directfb-1.7)
 * SDL2 in Version 2.0.5 (https://github.com/libsdl-org/SDL/tree/release-2.0.5)